graemetlloyd/ProjectWhalehead/Outline.md

 # Results

 For direct comparison with Sansom et al. (2018), we made boxplots of the distributions of several stratigraphic congruence measures (Supplementary Figures SX-SZ?).
-We made these figures comparing the posterior sample and the set of most parsimonious trees for each dataset, and each stratigraphic congruence metric shown on Table One.
+We made these figures comparing the posterior sample and the set of most parsimonious trees for each dataset, and each stratigraphic congruence metric shown on Table 1.
 Note that a major difference between a Bayesian sample and a parsimony sample is that the former can include duplicate trees (those visited multiple times by the MCMC, whereas a parsimony analysis only returns unique topolog(ies)).
 One such boxplot can be seen in Fig. 1A.
 The spread of stratigraphic congruence metrics is much higher in the Bayesian analysis and this is typical of the majority of data sets.